Mazuzu33/CanineContamCheck/README.md

 ```
 The breed should be a standardized abbreviation as specified by this document (https://docs.google.com/spreadsheets/d/1hOFzJQtt-7muhVQqF6XZjY-MHX9g5OzZaSThv7SWPqM/edit?gid=0#gid=0).
 Note that the path to the BAM or CRAM file can either be absolute or relative to the BamCheck directory.

+Alternatively, you can specify a directory containing BAM/CRAM files and automatically generate the input CSV file.
+Navigate to `CanineContamCheck/BamCheck`, activate the pixi environment by running `pixi shell`, and run `python prep_samples_csv.py path/to/bam/or/cram/directory`.
+The CSV file will be generated in the location specified by samples_csv in `CanineContamCheck/BamCheck/config/config.yaml`.
+Note that the BAM/CRAM files in the directory must have a format of samplename.{something else}.{bam|cram}.
+Additionally, the breeds of each sample will still need to be added to the CSV file.

 **Setup configurations**

 BamCheck can be configured differently based on the user's own preferences.
 To change default configurations, open `CanineContamCheck/BamCheck/config/config.yaml`.
 Paths to these settings can be provided as absolute or as relative to the BamCheck directory.
-- sample_csv: The path to the input CSV file.
+- samples_csv: The path to the input CSV file.
 Defaults to `config/samples.csv `.
 - contam_csv: The path to the output CSV file containing contaminated samples and their warnings.
 Defaults to `results/contam.csv`.
 - pc_csv: The path to the output CSV file containing samples and their PC coordinates.
 Defaults to `results/pc.csv`.
 - pc_plot: The path to the output directory where HTML files containg PC plots will be saved.
 Defaults to `results/pc_plots`.